ezgimez/ezgimez.github.io/index.md

 >
 ~~~

 Hi, I am Ezgi (she/they).
-I am a third year **PhD candidate in
+I am a **PhD candidate in
 Electrical Engineering** at *New York University* under the advisory of
 Professor Elza Erkip, [CommIT Group at NYU](https://wp.nyu.edu/elza_erkip/).
 I
 received my (integrated) MEng degree in Electrical Engineering from *Imperial College London* in 2021.

 My current interests are mainly in (unconventional) **learned compression models**, *quantization* and *representation learning*.
 My background is in *(information-theoretic) deep learning* and *statistical signal processing*.
-Outside of academia, I hike as well as try to expand my food and coffee palate.
+When I am not busy with research, I hike as well as try to expand my food and coffee palate.

 I am always happy to chat about topics at the intersection of information theory and deep/machine learning -- feel free to drop me an email at *ezgi(dot)ozyilkan(at)nyu(dot)edu*!